acumos/system-integration/z2a/INSTALL.md

 # copy the example values from z2a/dev1 to the helm-charts directory
 cp ./dev1/global_value.yaml ../helm-charts/global_value.yaml

-# Execute 0-kind/0a-env.sh (setup user environment)
+# Execute 0-kind/0a-env.sh (setup user environment) (Flow 1 and Flow 2)
-. ./0-kind/0a-env.sh
+./0-kind/0a-env.sh
-# Execute 0-kind/0b-depends.sh (install / configure dependencies)
+# Execute 0-kind/0b-depends.sh (install / configure dependencies) (Flow 1 only)
-. ./0-kind/0b-depends.sh
+./0-kind/0b-depends.sh

 # LOG OUT OF SESSION ; LOG IN TO NEW SESSION
 # ... this step is required for Docker group inclusion)
-# Execute 0-kind/0c-cluster.sh (build and configure k8s cluster)
+# Execute 0-kind/0c-cluster.sh (build and configure k8s cluster) (Flow 1 only)
 ACUMOS_HOME=$HOME/src/system-integration
 cd $ACUMOS_HOME/z2a
-. ./0-kind/0c-cluster.sh
+./0-kind/0c-cluster.sh

 # Ensure all k8s Pods created are in a 'Running' state.
 kubectl get pods -A
-# Execute 1-acumos.sh (install / configure noncore & core Acumos components)
+# Execute 1-acumos.sh (install / configure noncore & core Acumos components) (Flow 1 and Flow 2)
-. ./1-acumos/1-acumos.sh
+./1-acumos/1-acumos.sh

 # If Acumos plugins are to be installed in a new session:
 # Uncomment the ACUMOS_HOME line and paste into command-line